ThomasVuNguyen/ComfySpace-homepage-v8/src/content/about/about.md

 Hi!
 I'm Thomas the Maker, an Engineer who loves to tinker and build.

 This is a collection of tools, robots & applications I built.
+The goal of these tools is to allow people to _build things with a sense of optimism._

 If you want to build or tinker with something, feel free to give them a try.

-The goal of these tools is to allow people to _build things with a sense of optimism._
+Any questions, donations, and collaboration inquiries, lmk at thomas@comfyspace.tech.